lmboat/cysloc/README.md

-# CysLocDB
+# CysLoCDB: Cysteine Localization Database
 Integrating chemoproteomics, subcellular localization annotations and experimental oxidation measurements to define the subcellular cysteinome and redoxome.
 Available at: https://www.sciencedirect.com/science/article/pii/S2451945623001861

-The CysLoc Database and mass spectrometry processing were created and developed by Lisa Boatner.
+The CysLoC Database and mass spectrometry processing were created and developed by Lisa Boatner.

 About: Proteinaceous cysteines function as essential sensors of cellular redox state.
 Consequently, defining the cysteine redoxome is a key challenge for functional proteomic studies.
 While proteome-wide inventories